24greyhat/ctf_rimi_street/readme.md

         For the data visualization streamlit provides all the tooling and pandas makes it super easy to filter and manipulate the dataset according to our needs.

-        All the required features have been implemented, the app is fully functional and to keep it up to date all a user has todo is run the `data_fetcher.py` file.
+        All the required features have been implemented, the app is fully functional and to keep it up to date all a user has to do is run the `data_fetcher.py` file.